Why choose this course

 Academic support, facilities and equipment

-As part of your learning experience, you’ll have at your disposal a wide range of relevant software, including ANSYS, ABAQUS, DIANA, SAP 2000, Integer SuperSTRESS, LUSAS, CRISP, MATLAB, PertMaster DRACULA and VISSIM.
+As part of your learning experience, you’ll have at your disposal a wide range of relevant software, including ABAQUS, ANSYS, CRISP, DIANA, Integer SuperSTRESS, LUSAS, MATLAB, PertMaster DRACULA, SAP 2000 and VISSIM.

-Masters students benefit from a range of highly specialised facilities in the Department of Civil Engineering including:
+You’ll benefit from a range of highly specialised facilities in our Department of Civil and Environmental Engineering.
+These include our:

 - Geotechnics and Geology Laboratory, recently upgraded with a £450,000 investment